 GoPro makes action cameras, and they excel at what they do.
-However, a GoPro camera can’t stream on its own, which is why you need to pair it with a smartphone that has the GoPro app installed.
-So, a full GoPro streaming setup would include the camera as the source, the app as the encoder, and the smartphone as the processing computer.
+However, a GoPro camera can’t stream on its own, which is why you need to pair it with a smartphone that has the GoPro app installed or MacOS.
+So, for mobile device users, a full GoPro streaming setup would include the camera as the source, the app as the encoder, and the smartphone as the processing computer.

 The highlights of using a GoPro for streaming include:

 - It’s rugged and waterproof.
-Your phone can’t take a beating as a GoPro camera can.
-Plus, you can use the action camera near, and in some cases under the water.
+Your phone can’t take a beating like a GoPro camera can.
+Plus, you can use the action camera near (and in some cases under) the water.

 Pretty much what you’d expect from an action camera, right?
 Still, using live streaming with a GoPro camera has its drawbacks, too:

 - Limited device support.
-Currently, the GoPro app only supports live streaming on the HERO7 Black.
+Currently, the GoPro app only supports live streaming on the HERO7 Black and later.